-a.
-Purchase an outfit that represents the 4-H'ers intended use for the selected outfit.

-- b.
-Outfits must be selected and purchased from a garage sale, thrift store, consignment store, or resale shop including Goodwill, Salvation Army or other secondhand stores (Garage sale "free box" items would qualify). - c.
-Cost of outfit must be \$20 or less, not including shoes, accessories or undergarments. - d.
-Complete a report form to be entered when the garment is modeled.
-(Pick up at Extension Office) - e.
-Receipt(s) including garage sale purchases MUST be attached to the report form. - f.
-Model outfit for fashion revue judging July 22,2023.
+- Purchase an outfit that represents the 4-H'ers intended use for the selected outfit. - Outfits must be selected and purchased from a garage sale, Goodwill, Salvation Army or other secondhand stores (Garage sale "free box" items would qualify). - Cost of outfit must be \$20 or less, not including shoes, accessories or undergarments. - Complete a report form to be entered when the garment is modeled.
+(Pick up at Extension Office) - Receipt(s) including garage sale purchases MUST be attached to the report form. - Model outfit for fashion revue judging July 21,2025.
 Narration must be submitted ELECTRONICALLY, through the Fashion Show Narration Google Form, by July 10.
-Narrations the day of the Fashion Show will NOT be accepted.
-(This contest is adapted with permission from Iowa State 4-H.)
+Narrations turned in on the day of the Fashion Show will NOT be accepted. - (This contest is adapted with permission from Iowa State 4-H.)